 Instructions

 I highly recommend making this dessert ahead of time.
-Spending a few hours in the fridge will allow the flavors to meld, and the texture will also improve and become creamier.
+Spending a few hours in the fridge (or better yet, overnight) will allow the flavors to meld, and the texture will also improve and become creamier.
 Give it another stir before serving.

 Recipe FAQs

-Yes.
-You can mix it by hand using a hand whisk, and it will be delicious, but it won’t be as smooth.
+Both options work.
+You can mix it by hand using a hand whisk, and it will be delicious, but it won’t be as smooth as when using a food processor.
 The ricotta will remain a bit grainy.

 I don't recommend that.
-I experimented with using low-fat ricotta and it wasn't as good.
+I experimented with using low-fat ricotta, and it wasn't as good.
 It was too grainy and not creamy enough.
-So do stick with whole milk ricotta.
+So please stick with whole milk ricotta.

 Serving Suggestions

 This creamy dessert is excellent on its own.
 I like to serve it in pretty dessert glasses.
-It's also wonderful when topped with fresh berries, blueberry compote, chocolate whipped cream, or a drizzle of melted dark chocolate and chopped nuts.
+It's also wonderful when topped with any of the following (some are low-carb, some are not):

 Recipe Card